One week in August

 Red Screes summit is interesting, with several features, including a small tarn.
 After some exploration, I set off on the return leg of the walk – downhill all the way.
 After bagging Middle Dodd, there was just the steep grassy drop down the northern ridge.
 I was glad to have my new-ish walking poles to take the strain off my knees.

-I got back to the car around eight in the evening, grateful to have completed the walk after an “eventful” start.
+I got back to the car around eight in the evening, grateful to have completed the walk after an “eventful” start and happy that I’d completed the Eastern Fells for a second time.
 I determined to take it easy on the following day.

 Wednesday was another day of fine weather, but I’d already decided that I would do no driving and take on only a gentle walk, bearing in mind what had happened the previous day.
 Besides, I felt like I needed to relax mentally as well as physically.